kdj0c/onepagepoints/README.md

 # Dependencies :

-To generate the pdf, you need xelatex, with a few plugins, a recent version of csvsimple (1.12 is too old, 1.20 works), If you get an error about "I do not know the key '/csv/filter strcmp'", then you need a newer csvsimple.
+To generate the pdf, you need xelatex, with a few plugins. csvsimple is not needed anymore.
 The best is to install from ctan at https://www.tug.org/texlive/quickinstall.html) You also need make, to build everything